Sensitivity of mixing times of Cayley graphs: Proof of Theorem

 \section{Proof of Theorem \ref{thm: 2}}

+Recall that we wish to construct a sequence of graphs $G_n$ with bounded degrees and weights with $1\le w_n(e)\le 1+o(1)$ such that the mixing time of $G_n$ is significantly smaller than the mixing time of the weighted version.

-As a building block in our construction, we will need the auxiliary graph described in the following lemma, whose proof is deferred to \S\ref{s:auxexpander}. \begin{lemma} There exist an absolute constant $\mu >0 $ such that for every $m$ there exists a graph $H$ of maximal degree $6$ with $|H| \asymp 2^{10m}$ containing two disjoint sets of vertices $B,W$ of sizes $|B|=2^m$ and $|W|= 2^{10m}$ such that
+As a building block in our construction, we will need the auxiliary graph described in the following lemma, whose proof is deferred to \S\ref{s:auxexpander}. \begin{lemma} There exists an absolute constant $\mu >0 $ such that for every $m$ there exists a graph $H$ of maximal degree $6$ with $|H| \asymp 2^{10m}$ containing two disjoint sets of vertices $B$ and $W$ of sizes $|B|=2^m$ and $|W|= 2^{10m}$ such that lazy simple random walk on $H$ satisfies that

 Moreover, the last probability is the same for all $b \in B$.
-Lastly, we have that RW starting from each $v \in W$ has the hitting distribution of $B$ uniform.
+Lastly, for all $w\in W$ starting from $w$ the hitting distribution of $B$ uniform. \end{lemma}